AACOMAS Application Timeline (2026-2027): Deadlines & Tips

 6. Make your final paragraph future-facing and DO-specific.
 The conclusion should tie together your values, experiences, and vision for the kind of physician you want to become, and why the DO path is essential to that.
 Mention the type of impact you hope to have, and how the osteopathic lens will shape your care and career over time.

 7. Edit ruthlessly, and get DO-specific feedback.
 Ask mentors, advisors, or admissions consultants who understand AACOMAS to review your draft.
 Remove vague language, overused phrases, and repetition.
 A great personal statement is concise, vivid, and impossible to copy-paste into an MD application without sounding off.
-Get an expert’s perspective for a third-person perspective who can help you understand how your essay may come off to an admissions committee.
+Get an expert’s perspective on a third-person perspective who can help you understand how your essay may come off to an admissions committee.

 5. Get Your Extracurricular Activities Together

 Deadline: Throughout school, internships, shadowing, research, etc., you should be keeping records of what you’re doing and learning and how it’s changed you.
-Get a final list of everything you’ve done by April so you have about a month to finalize what you want to prioritize and draft the descriptions.
+Get a final list of everything you’ve done by April, so you have about a month to finalize what you want to prioritize and draft the descriptions.

 A couple of other things to note: